omeka/Documentation/source/Reference/libraries/Omeka/Controller/AbstractActionController.rst

         because not every controller will want to paginate records and also to avoid BC breaks for plugins.

+        Setting this to self::RECORDS_PER_PAGE_SETTING will cause the admin-configured page limits to be used (which is often what you want).

+    .. php:attr:: _autoCsrfProtection

+        protected boolean

+        Whether to automatically generate and check for a CSRF token on add and edit.

+        If set to true, a variable $csrf will be assigned to the add and edit views, you must echo it inside the form on those pages, or else the requests will fail.

+        Note: default deletion always uses a token, regardless of this setting.

     .. php:method:: __construct(Zend_Controller_Request_Abstract $request, Zend_Controller_Response_Abstract $response, $invokeArgs = array())

         Base controller constructor.